OccasionalEnthusiast/texttab/README.md

 td |    | ^b | 5  |
 ```

-As GitHub aggressively sanitises inline HTML, table output will not display here.
-Please see [blog entry](http://www.occasionalenthusiast.com/?p=88) to view tables.
+**Note**: As GitHub aggressively sanitises inline HTML, table output will not display here.
+Please see [blog entry](http://www.occasionalenthusiast.com/?p=88) to view the resulting table.

 The following is a more complex and somewhat contrived table that shows many of the styling techniques.
 The details are explained in the Specification section below.